flexion-mobile/flexion-sdk-sample-app/README.md

 SEEDS: when seeds are purchased, the "seeds" item is then owned.
 We consume it when we apply that item's effects to our app's world, which to us means giving the player a fixed number of seeds.
 This happens immediately after purchase!
-It's at this point (and not when the user drives) that the "seeds" item is CONSUMED.
+It's at this point (and not when the user grows a flower) that the "seeds" item is CONSUMED.
 Consumption should always happen when your game world was safely updated to apply the effect of the purchase.
 So, in an example scenario: